penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 This allows both sender and recipient to generate the shared secret based on the keys they posess.

-### Payload Key
+### Per-action Payload Key

-The symmetric payload key is a 32-byte key derived from the `shared_secret` and the $epk$:
+The symmetric per-action payload key is a 32-byte key derived from the `shared_secret` and the $epk$:

 ```
-payload_key = BLAKE2b-512(shared_secret, epk)
+action_payload_key = BLAKE2b-512(shared_secret, epk)
 ```

-This symmetric key is then used with the nonces specified above to encrypt a memo, note, or swap.
+This symmetric key is then used with the nonces specified above to encrypt a memo key, note, or swap.
 It should not be used to encrypt two items of the same type.

+### Random Payload Key

+The random payload key is a 32-byte key generated randomly.
+This symmetric key is used with the nonces specified above to encrypt memos only.
+This key is provided to all output actions in a given transaction, as all outputs should be able to decrypt the per-transaction memo.

 ### Outgoing Cipher Key